Madison County Schools (Alabama)

 Madison County Schools is a school district in Madison County, Alabama, United States, headquartered in an unincorporated area, bordering Huntsville.

-Communities in the district include: Gurley, Harvest, Hazel Green, Meridianville, Moores Mill, New Hope, Owens Cross Roads, New Market, Redstone Arsenal, and Triana.
+Communities in the district include: Gurley, Harvest, Hazel Green, Meridianville, Moores Mill, New Hope, Owens Cross Roads, New Market, Redstone Arsenal, Toney, and Triana.
 It also includes a few parcels of Huntsville.

 Education

 It is the 8th largest district in the state in terms of enrollment with approximately 19,700 students and 1,168 faculty.